compu-flair/Kaggle_Advanced_House_Prices/README.md

     ```bash
     chmod 600 ~/.kaggle/kaggle.json
     ```
+6. In order to be able to download the dataset you must join the competition and [accept the rules.](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview)

-6. 📦 You can now use the Kaggle CLI to download datasets:
+7. 📦 You can now use the Kaggle CLI to download datasets:
     ```bash
     kaggle competitions download -c house-prices-advanced-regression-techniques -p data/
     ```